joshuamkite/terraform-aws-ssh-bastion-service/README.md

 In version 1.x series (download this release if you want it!) this plan deployed a simple static host.
 With the version 2 branch a move was made to make this a high availabilty service with an autoscaling group, health checks and a load balancer.
 This has necessitated the removal of the feature in version 1.x of creating and attaching to the container host an Elastic Network Interface for each additional subnet specified.
 With the new release series additional subnets are supplied instead to the autoscaling group and load balancer.
 The expectation is that separation will be managed by vpc rather than segregated subnet.

-# Service deployed by this plan
+# Service deployed by this plan (presuming default userdata)

-This plan creates a load balancer and autoscaling group with an **optional (from version 3.7) dns entry for the service.
+This plan creates a load balancer and autoscaling group with an **optional** (from version 3.7) DNS entry for the service.
 You can now define the last part of the hostname.
 By default this is the vpc ID via the magic default value of 'vpc_id' with the format

   	name = "${var.environment_name}-${data.aws_region.current.name}-${var.vpc}-bastion-service.${var.dns_domain}"